McGillX/mcgillx-research-documentation/docs/source/rstfiles/edx_relational_db_migration.rst

   display_tag_filter_strategy,consecutive_days_visit_count,course_id)
   SET course_id='McGillX/CHEM181x_2/3T2014';

 Since not all of the files provided by edx have a courses column, we added that ourselves.
-Be sure to first add the column in the table.
-Then, when you upload the file, you can set the value for each course using the SET command.
+Be sure to add the extra column in the table when you create it.
+Then, when you upload the date, you can set the value for each course simultaneously using the SET command.

 Uploading JSON files